sidonieB/Workflows/2_target_capture_data_analysis.md

 conda deactivate
 ```
 NB: Secapr needs to be ran in its conda environment (see doc [here](https://github.com/AntonelliLab/seqcap_processor)).
 So far you cannot make an array job to run secapr in parallel on all samples, but you can run two secapr jobs in parallel on the R1 files and the R2 files of many samples if you put the R1 and R2 files in separate folders.
 This allows to be more efficient while keeping the nice functionality of secapr, which is that it makes a graph summarising results from all samples, a functionality not available in fastqc.
-See the example_scripts folder for an example of how to run this on a cluster using slurm.
+See the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md) for an example of how to run this on a cluster using slurm.

 **To copy files from your laptop/desktop to the remote server and vice versa, you can use the command scp**: